magento/devdocs/src/guides/v2.4/release-notes/commerce-2-4-4.md

 <!--- AC-1589-->

-*  Accessibility errors with navigation on the cart and checkout pages have been resolved.[GitHub-34483](https://github.com/magento/magento2/issues/34483)
+*  Accessibility errors with navigation on the cart and checkout pages have been resolved.
+[GitHub-34483](https://github.com/magento/magento2/issues/34483)

 <!--- AC-1289-->